-- 3. To install the cover, set it in place with the screw slots aligned with screws in chassis. - 4.
+- 3. To install the cover, set it in place with the screw slots aligned with the screws in the chassis. - 4.
 Make sure the lock washers are on the outside surface of the cover.
 Tighten the screws to hold the cover in place.